f5devcentral/f5-big-iq-lab/docs/class1/module2/lab1.rst

 Now we are going to create another service but this time, we will do some SSL offloading.

 1. Using Postman, use the **BIG-IQ AS3 Declaration** collection in order to create the service on the BIG-IP through BIG-IQ.
-Copy/Paste the below AS3 declaration into the body (Postman):
+   The method and URL used will be ``POST https://10.1.1.4/mgmt/shared/appsvcs/declare?async=true``.

-   POST https\:\/\/10.1.1.4/mgmt/shared/appsvcs/declare?async=true
+   Copy/Paste the AS3 declaration from the validator to the body in Postman.

-   This will give you an ID which you can query using the **BIG-IQ Check AS3 Deployment Task**
+   This will give you an ID which you can query using the **BIG-IQ Check AS3 Deployment Task**.

 .. code-block:: yaml
    :linenos: